genericmoniker/chorebot/readme.md

     $ docker run -t --rm -v ${CONFIG_DIR}:/config --name chorebot-cont chorebot

-Where `${CONFIG_DIR}` would be replaced by the path to a directory that contains your config.ini file (see Keys and Tokens below).
+Where `${CONFIG_DIR}` would be replaced by the path to a directory that contains your config.ini file (see Configuration below).

 Trello Board Setup